nathandavis18/Co-op-Tetris/README.md

 To choose the number of players, just click 1, 2, 3, or 4 on your keyboard.
 The game starts immediately after as there is currently no Main Menu GUI.

+If you lose and would like to restart the game with the same number of players, just press F5.
+Currently, the only way to change the number of players is to exit the game and reopen it.

 The game board size scales with the number of players.
 One player has a normal sized Tetris board, and it scales linearly to double the size for 4 players!

 ## Current Features